isabella232/mobile-services.es-ES/help/universal-windows/c-getting-started/dev-qs.md

 1. Right-click the `ADBMobileConfig.json` file in your solution and select **[!UICONTROL Properties]**.

-1. Con las Propiedades **[!UICONTROL de archivo]** seleccionadas, asegúrese de que **[!UICONTROL Acción de paquete]** está configurada en **[!UICONTROL Contenido]**.
+1. Una vez seleccionadas las propiedades **** del archivo, asegúrese de que la acción **[!UICONTROL de]** paquete está establecida en **[!UICONTROL Contenido]**.

-   En el caso de proyectos de JavaScript, el archivo se establece en Contenido de forma predeterminada.
+   Para proyectos JavaScript, el archivo se establece en Contenido de forma predeterminada.

 ## Update The ADBMobileConfig.json config file {#section_0BC8CC0E4AAD4AC385FA0AEDC3C56AFE}

-`ADBMobileConfig.json` El archivo contiene la configuración global del SDK y se encuentra en la raíz del proyecto después de completar los pasos de *la* sección Agregar la biblioteca y configuración a su proyecto.
+The `ADBMobileConfig.json` file contains global SDK settings and is located at your project root after you complete the steps in the *Add the library and config file to your project* section.
 If your `ADBMobileConfig.json` file was not pre-configured by Adobe Mobile Services, you need to update a few values to get started.

 Este es un ejemplo de archivo `ADBMobileConfig.json`: